Where do your students come from?

 What are the required ACT/SAT scores and high school GPA to apply?

-We look for a minimum ACT of 21 or an SAT (new version) of 1500 and a GPA from either high school or college (with 12 or more credit hours) of 2.6.
+We do not have a specific minimum for acceptable standardized test scores.
+However, we require that they submitted so that we can evaluate the applicant thoroughly.
+We do look for a GPA from either high school or college (with 12 or more credit hours) of 2.6 or above.
 However, a strong portfolio can make the difference if your test scores and/or GPA are on the low side.

 When can I apply?
 How long does it take to get an answer?